holestine/DiffusionUnion/README.md

 *Either load or generate an image in the Generation tab and refine it as needed using the Inpainting, Depth and Super Res features.*

 ![](./assets/13.png)
-*Go to the Segmentation tab and push the Segment button to generate this.*
+*Go to the Segmentation tab and push the Segment button to generate the segmented image.*

 ![](./assets/14.png)
 *And this is the full size segmented image.*

 ## Some other generated images